hideckies/ihunt/README.md

 # ihunt

-Information Hunting tool that collects information using OSINT and AI, while remaining undetected by the target.
+Information gathering tool that collects information using OSINT and AI, while remaining undetected by the target.

 ## Installation